 Turkey Hunting Seminar and Calling Clinic

-There will be a calling clinic conducted by members of the NJ Chapter of the National Wild Turkey Federation at 2:30 p.m. immediately following the seminar.
-The clinic is oriented for youngsters aged 10 to 18 but is open to all individuals.
-Chapter members will demonstrate the use of box, slate, and air operated turkey calls.
+There will also be a calling clinic conducted by members of the NJ Chapter of the National Wild Turkey Federation immediately following the seminar.
+The clinic is oriented for youngsters aged 10 to 18 but is open to all individuals, and will demonstrate the use of box, slate, and air operated turkey calls.

 This event is great for people of all ages and there are so many things to see and do throughout the day.
 The Open House allows the Division to show off the trout we raise at the state-of-the-art Pequest Trout Hatchery and it serves as a reminder that spring has just arrived.

-Activities include fishing for kids between the ages of 4 and 16, archery ranges for those aged 10 years and above, hunter education (pre-registration required), and more.
-A sportsmen's flea market will be open so you can purchase what you need to get started or to stock up for the upcoming fishing and hunting seasons.
+Activities include fishing for kids between the ages of 6 and 16, archery ranges for those aged 10 years and above, hunter education (pre-registration required), and more.
+The Outdoor Market Place will be open so you can purchase what you need to get started or to stock up for the upcoming fishing and hunting seasons.

 Food vendors will also participate or you can bring your own lunch and enjoy our picnic groves.
 Please leave pets at home - only service dogs are permitted on site.